-Now in our 14th season, the Poetic Justice Theatre Ensemble (PJTE) is a collectively run, multi-generational (currently ages 15-68), multi-ethnic team of citizen actors who share a common interest in personal growth, political awareness, and social action.
-Very few members of PJTE are professional actors.
+Now in our 16th season, the Poetic Justice Theatre Ensemble (PJTE) is a collectively run, multi-ethnic, multi-generational (currently ages 15-76) team of citizen actors.
+Very few members of PJTE are trained professional actors.
 We are artist/activists from the community.
 We are students.
 We are parents.
 We are educators and workers.
 We are concerned citizens willing to volunteer our time and commit to being in service using Theatre of the Oppressed and Playback Theatre as our primary tools for social change.

 Meet the Ensemble.

 Take action to create the kind of world you want!

 Poetic Justice welcomes the truth and wisdom of the people in the room.